In the search for the best smart drugs on the market, many nootropics users are constantly comparing new options, with older options.

 Modafinil comes in an R-modafinil, and S-modafinil, while methylphenidate comes in d-threo-methylphenidate and l-threo-methylphenidate.

-Some compounds have no difference from one enantiomer to the next, while others, like Ritalin, there is a large difference between the two.
+Some compounds have no difference from one enantiomer to the next, while others— like Ritalin— have a big difference between the two.

 This compound only contains d-threo-methylphenidate, and therefore has slightly stronger effects on dopamine overall.